LED BY PHOEBE DAVIES

 From the Parable of the Sower, Octavia E Butler

 Developed and led by Phoebe Davies, the residency used performance for camera as a tool to test the spoken and unspoken rules of public bodily contact: for instance, in greetings, contact sports or on the dance floor.
-The process will be underpinned by Davies’ personal research into power dynamics, plus her collaborative enquiry into the concept of ‘pack mentalities’ and intersectional perspectives with performer and choreographer Nandi Bhebhe, as Bhebhe&Davies.
+The process was underpinned by Davies’ personal research into power dynamics, plus her collaborative enquiry into the concept of ‘pack mentalities’ and intersectional perspectives with performer and choreographer Nandi Bhebhe, as Bhebhe&Davies.

-Residents will join Davies and a community of internationally and locally based practitioners.
-They will have scope to develop self-led projects; to participate in group activities, visits, and discussions, and to learn about and support each other’s practices.
-The residency will start with introductions, group discussion and the identification of individual and collective goals and working methods: these may include staged performances, off-site filming, critical discussions, listening sessions, film screenings, zine making, group walks and runs and movement workshops.
-Davies’s collaborator Nandi Bhebhe will join the group to co-lead a research weekend investigating the politics and dynamics surrounding how we physically occupy social space.
+Working alongside Davies, a community of internationally and locally based practitioners developed self-led projects; participated in group activities, visits, and discussions.
+The residency started with introductions, group discussion and the identification of individual and collective goals and working methods: these included staged performances, off-site filming, critical discussions, listening sessions, film screenings, zine making, group walks, and movement workshops.
+Davies’s collaborator Nandi Bhebhe joined the group to co-lead a research weekend investigating the politics and dynamics surrounding how we physically occupy social space.

 ABOUT PHOEBE DAVIES //